matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let deposit_tx_hash = ethereum.deposit("ETH", one_ether, wallet.address()).await?;
 ```

 "ETH" stands for native Ether.
-To transfer supported ERC20 token use the ERC20 address or ERC20 symbol instead of "ETH".
+To transfer a supported ERC20 token use the ERC20 address or ERC20 symbol instead of "ETH".

 After the tx is submitted to the Ethereum node, we can track its status using the returned object: